recoveryhub/2021-wanderers/Source/Draft/MJ_TW_005.md

 “Any chief will give you oxen for it.—I make a patterned web myself, but it is not like yours.”

 “Lonami, men journey and make war.
 They take all manner of cattle and trade for what they do not take.
 The sheep and cattle, the asses and horses, breed fast, and they have great flocks and herds.
 Then they trade with these, and always it grows!
 Men say that theirs are the metals that come out of the earth.
 How big the earth is I do not know, nor when she gave them the copper and silver and iron!
 They go to war and bring back rich and strange things and many bond-folk.
-A woman must weave much cloth or dye many webs, or make many pots or baskets, or plant much grain before she can buy a bondman on a{93} bondwoman.
+A woman must weave much cloth or dye many webs, or make many pots or baskets, or plant much grain before she can buy a bondman on a bondwoman.
 Men grow richer than women, and that to me is like a cloud in the sky when the brook is already flooding!”

 “It is true enough!” said Lonami.